RedHatSatellite/satellite-hooks/hp-uefi/README.md

     Connect the bootdisk ISO image to the host.
     Configure the host to boot from CD-Rom.

-When the kicstart reports to foreman that the host is built:
+When the kickstart reports to foreman that the host is built:

     Remove/Disconnect/Unmount the ISO image from the host.
     Reconfigure the host to boot from hard drive.
     Start the host.

 There is validation before any of the above runs:
- - Hosts model name must contains 'HP' string
+ - Hosts model name must contain 'HP' string
  - Hosts comment must contain the iLO address